Prostate MRI: A Practice-Based Approach

 Learn about the latest advancements and techniques in the rapidly growing field of prostate MRI—including the PI-RADS™ version 2 update and T2-weighted imaging—to improve your diagnostic skills.
 Delivered by renowned subject specialists, this Online Course offers leading-edge insights into emerging focal therapies, probable pitfalls, and much more.

-Earn credit at your own pace with unlimited access to this course through June 30, 2022.
+Earn credit at your own pace through June 30, 2022 and continue to access your videos until July 1, 2026.
 See below for learning outcomes and a list of modules and individual lectures.

 This course package offers 6.75 CME and SA-CME Credits following completion of an online assessment.